bradleyeckert/hermes/docs/mole.md

 The tradeoff between pre-shared vs public keys is influenced by advanced Man-in-The-Middle (MiTM) spoofing [tools](https://slava-moskvin.medium.com/extracting-firmware-every-method-explained-e94aa094d0dd) that create self-signed HTTPS certificates.
-There are also tools to defeat SSL pinning.
+Certificate pinning (accepting only a specific public key) would work if the certificate server is in a secure environment.
+The client can ask the server to send back a hash of random data and the (top secret) private key used to sign the certificate.
+Otherwise, the client wouldn't know whether or not the certificate came from a MitM.
+That kills the insecure server use case because you never want to risk the certificate's private key getting into the wild.
+Pre-shared keys in this case would be much safer.
+One compromised key would compromise one device.

 The problems with key escrow, mostly centered on trust, would not be solved with PKE and certificates.
 A manufacturer can brick your device either way.
-One-way encrypted messages, such as those stored in files, do not support key exchange, which rules out PKE.
+One-way encrypted messages, such as those stored in files or SPI NOR Flash, do not support key exchange, which rules out PKE.
 Booting from encrypted Flash would not use PKE.

 With pre-shared keys, an authorized user must securely log into the key server and download the key in order to pair a UART connection.